NedKost/MS-AAI-501-Team-Project/Readme.md

 - Data Exploration_NK
 - data_explore_sigtest

 Data Modeling:  Once the dataset was understood, we began formulating various models to test with each of the feature sets.
+We first trained and tested the models using the sample data set of 360,000 records, utilizing features from all three sets.
+From there, we gradually decreased our features to only sets 1 and 2, and lastly to only using feature set 1, in order to identify the most impactful features and determine model performance with reduced variables.
+Lastly we performed an experiment with larger datasets by expanding our training and testing data to include all delayed flights from the past 3 years, and a balanced number of ontime flights.

 Notebooks used
 - Logistic Regression